mserajnik/vmangos-deploy/README.md

 > [!NOTE]
 > Selecting specific images via VMaNGOS commit hash (as described further
-> above) will obviously prevent you from updating.
-Attempting to do so is not
+> above) will obviously prevent you from updating until you edit each
+> respective service in your `compose.yaml` to pull newer images.
+Attempting to
+> update without changing the configured images is not harmful, it will just
-> harmful, it just will not have any effect.
+> not have any effect.

 #### Breaking changes